scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 - Localise and contextualise
 - Be pragmatic.

-This is what I try to make space for in my organisation.
+I make space for this in my organisation.
 GDS’ ‘formal discovery, alpha, beta phases’ are the UK Government’s way of talking about the product lifecycle.
 I’ve found the product lifecycle to hold true for all products I’ve worked on, across all sectors.
 The product lifecycle has been a conceptual tool for improving product strategy for a long time.
 [Here](https://hbr.org/1965/11/exploit-the-product-life-cycle)’s a republished article from 1965 talking about it.
 It’s been refined since, with people like Steve Blank going much deeper on the ‘[customer development](https://en.wikipedia.org/wiki/Customer_development)’ stage in his book ‘[The Four Steps to Epiphany](https://web.stanford.edu/group/e145/cgi-bin/winter/drupal/upload/handouts/Four_Steps.pdf)’.
 This was a core text when I tutored on the General Assembly product management course many years ago.
 Steve’s Blank’s thinking was an explicit influence on ‘[The Lean Startup](https://en.wikipedia.org/wiki/The_Lean_Startup)’.
 ‘The Lean Startup’ was published in 2011 (with evaluation copies doing the rounds before being published, from memory) at the same time that GDS was being spun-up and (joining the dots) it clearly influenced the shape of GDS’ thinking (directly or indirectly).

 The standard product lifecycle is aimed at commercial products that measure success through sales so it requires contextualisation to work in the Civil Service where we measure success through how much we help people.
 ‘Amount of use’ is maybe a decent alternative for sales, where ‘use’ is defined as the number of successfully completed user journeys.
 In any case, it’s totally legit to tweak it.
 But ultimately: we’re just talking about the product lifecycle.